 - No intervention will be made in fixing prices of the products of any industry.

-- No taxes will be levied on machinery and equipment, raw materials and finished exportable products of industries established within the Export Processing Zone.
+- No taxes will be levied on machinery and equipment including a Vibration Sensor and other sensor maintenance equipment, raw materials and finished exportable products of industries established within the Export Processing Zone.

 Arrangements relating to the One Window System